Interested in Volunteering for Smiles 4 Canada? Here are the FAQs!

 - Provide the Regional Committee with copies of the patient’s pre- and post-treatment photographs

-If you find the child has not had any necessary pre-treatment work done, you would refuse to complete the orthodontic treatment.
+If you find the child has not had any necessary pre-treatment work done, you may refuse to complete the orthodontic treatment.
 If you determine that the child is not maintaining proper oral hygiene, is not meeting the appointment schedule, is not wearing prescribed rubber bands and/or is not complying with your treatment-related recommendations, you may stop the treatment and remove the braces.